rachelsanders/Flask-FeatureFlags/README.md

     from flask import Flask
     from flask_featureflags import FeatureFlagExtension
-    from myapp import is_it_tuesday

     app = Flask(__name__)

     feature_flags = FeatureFlagExtension(app)
     feature_flags.add_handler(is_it_tuesday)

-If you want to unregister a handler for any reason, you can do this:
+If you want to remove a handler for any reason, just do:

     feature_flags.remove_handler(is_it_tuesday)